DivyaMohanKashyap/microservice-architecture-tdd/README.md

 - **Test-Driven Development (TDD):** Experience the power of TDD in building microservices, ensuring code quality, and making your architecture robust and resilient.

-- **Dockerized Setup:** Facilitate seamless deployment and scaling with Docker containers, ensuring consistency across different environments.
+- **Dockerized Setup:** Setting up Laravel in the local environment with Docker using the LEMP stack that includes: Nginx, MySQL, PHP, and phpMyAdmin.

 ## Getting Started